Christian Menzel

-Christian Menzel (born 22 June 1971 in Langenfeld (Rheinland)) is a German racecar driver.
+Christian Menzel (born 22 June 1971 in Langenfeld (Rheinland)) is a German racing driver.

 His career started in 1981 in Karts.
 Since 1991 he competed in ADAC BMW Formula Junior, later Formula Renault and since 1994 Formula 3.

 In 1998 he won together with Hans-Joachim Stuck and Marc Duez the 24 Hours Nürburgring on a BMW 320 Diesel.

 Since 2000 Menzel was active in the Deutsche Tourenwagen Masters (DTM) for Opel.

 The main activity of Christian Menzel is racing in the Porsche Carrera Cup (winner 2005) and Porsche Supercup, since 2008 in the Porsche Carrera Cup Asia, in which he finished second.